BRYN4444/HitmanRoulette/README.md

 * **Hitman III Appearance added.** By default, the Roulette will now look like the menus of HITMAN III.
 But as a reminder, the past game's styles are also selectable: Hitman 1 Red, Hitman GOTY Grey, and Hitman 2 "Hot Magenta".
 * **Mobile Friendly / Low Resolution Browsing.** Fixed a few display and HTML bugs while adding H3 support.
 * **Select Mission Listing Changes and Fixes.**
-  * Dropped "H1" wording from Seasonal Content.
-This is in preparation for the upcoming Easter theming being in HITMAN III's Berlin.
-  * With HITMAN III's Seasonal Content on another timed rotation:
-    * I've specified where Seasonal Content can be played: Holiday Hoarders (H1 & H2) and Snow Festival (H2).
+  * Dropped "H1" wording from Seasonal Content and specified where Seasonal Content can be played: Holiday Hoarders (H1 & H2) and Snow Festival (H2).
-    * I've made the existing Holiday Hoarders and Snow Festival missions no longer active by default.
   * The "All Locations" Mission Grouping toggle has been altered (and as such renamed) to be for all accessible locations within HITMAN III itself (if you own everything, that is).
+The existing Holiday Hoarders and Snow Festival missions no longer active by default until they're added to H3.
   * Fixed an issue where missions were staying restricted to Contracts Mode Roulette when switching back to Mission Mode Roulette.
   * HITMAN III levels were able to be individually toggled on mobile.
 * **Updates to some Exit Points:**